rodrigomanhaes/rasper/README.rst

     gem install rasper

 You should install `Apache Maven 2 <http://maven.apache.org>`_ in order to download the JAR files needed to run JasperReports.
-This done, run a rake task for generating ``pom.xml``::
+This done, run a command for generating ``pom.xml``::

-    rake rasper:pom
+    rasper generate_pom

 and run Maven to download all dependencies::

-    mvn dependency:copy-dependencies -DoutputDirectory=/project-root/java/jars
+    mvn dependency:copy-dependencies -DoutputDirectory=/dir/for/jars

-where ``project-root`` is the rasper directory.
+where ``/dir/for/jars`` is the directory in which JARs will be downloaded.

-When running tests, JAR files should be stored in ``java/jars`` directory.
+For running tests, JAR files should be stored in ``java/jars`` directory.

 Usage